akommine67/Color-Channel-Perturbation-Attack-for-fooling-CNNS/README.md

 ![IMAGE_DESCRIPTION](CCP_ATTACK.png)

-### CIFAR10
+### CODE
-This folder contains all the code related to Training and CCP attacks of CIFAR10 dataset. <br/>
+This folder contains all the code related to Training and CCP attacks of CIFAR10, CALTECH256, TinayTmagenet datasets. <br/>
-<b>CIFAR10/CIFAR10_over_ResNet56.ipynb - </b> This file contains the training of CIFAR10 over ResNet56 and Model evaluation of CCP attack under Fixed and Variable settings.<br/>
-<b>CIFAR10/CIFAR10_over_VGG16.ipynb - </b> This file contains the training of CIFAR10 over VGG16 and Model evaluation of CCP attack under Fixed and Variable settings.<br/>
-<b>CIFAR10/CIFAR10_over_DenseNet121.ipynb - </b> This file contains the training of CIFAR10 over DenseNet121 and Model evaluation of CCP attack under Fixed and Variable settings.<br/>

 ### CALTECH256